skip to main content

 Is Now the Time to Drain My Emergency Savings?

-In this moment, many people are thinking about ways they can pay their bills and fiscally survive state and organization shutdowns, no matter how long they last.
-Some may be considering taking out loans, applying for credit cards, or refinancing their homes to help cover months of expenses.
+During a financial crisis, some people may consider taking out loans, applying for credit cards, or refinancing their homes to help cover monthly expenses.
 They may even dip into their emergency savings account –- but is this wise?

 To drain or not to drain your emergency savings

-Financial experts say whether or not you tap your emergency savings due to the economic side effects of COVID-19 depends on your specific circumstances and how exactly you’re spending your money.
+Financial experts say whether or not you tap your emergency savings depends on your specific circumstances and how exactly you’re spending your money.

 In general, financial advisers recommend having three to six months worth of living expenses in an emergency fund for unanticipated circumstances.
 However, the reality is much different from the rule of thumb: Many people struggle to find money for a $400 unexpected expense without turning to their credit card for assistance.